Mathématique: Chapter 64

 “You sound skeptical.”
 Carter looked at him invitingly.

 “But you think he’s wrong?”
-Carter said, her mouth quirking in a hint of a smile.
+Carter’s mouth quirked with the hint of a smile.

-“It was implied,” Carter said, her tone inviting.
+“It was implied,” Carter said, drawing him out.

 “You think Rush is wrong about a math thing?”
-Young asked, looking over at Sheppard.
+Young asked.
 “Really?”

 “Spit it out, colonel,” Landry growled at Sheppard.

 Sheppard shot Landry an unimpressed look, then focused on Carter.
-“If that thing is a second factor, and it’s necessary for dialing, then, functionally, the Ancients created a race to the finish.
+“If that thing is a second factor and it’s necessary for dialing, then the Ancients created a functional race to the finish.
 First person to get to Altera gets the chance to dial.
-Seems both risky—as anyone who can unlock the full potential of a DHD may or may not be capable of unlocking the rest of the cyphers—and restrictive, meaning that everyone, everywhere, for all time gets one shot at whatever’s beyond chevron nine?
+Seems risky—as anyone who can unlock the full potential of a DHD may or may not be capable of unlocking the rest of the cyphers—and restrictive, meaning that everyone, everywhere, for all time gets one shot at whatever’s beyond chevron nine?
 I don’t buy it.
-I bet you can dial without it.
-But I also bet it’s for something related to the address.
-It looks like a Lantean control crystal.
-A fancy one.”
+I bet you can dial without it.”

-“Well, that’s bad news,” Mitchell said.
-“Because it sounds like the LA are gaining some ground when it comes to decoding chevrons.”
+“Uh, if true, this isn’t great news,” Mitchell said.
+“Sounds like the LA are gaining ground when it comes to decoding chevrons.”

-“We captured two of their operatives tonight,” Mitchell said.
-“We haven’t gotten much out of them yet, but we do know that Telford’s heavily involved in unlocking the nine-chevron address on the LA side.
+“We captured two of their operatives at Au Coeur,” Mitchell said.
+“We haven’t gotten much out of them yet, but we know Telford’s heavily involved in unlocking the nine-chevron address on the LA side.
 Even their rank-and-file are aware that unlocking the cypher set is the goal.”

 “All houses?”
 Young asked grimly.
 “Or just Sixth?”

-“Sixth, Fourth, and Second,” Mitchell said, looking at Young.
+“Sixth, Fourth, and Second.”
+Mitchell looked at Young.
 “At least.
 And there’s more.
-It seemed to be common knowledge that half the chevrons have been decoded.”
+It’s common knowledge that half the chevrons have been decoded.”

 “What?”
 Carter snapped.
 “Half?
 How is that possible?
 The scientific capabilities of the LA—”

 “Dale.
 Volker.”
 Mitchell’s expression was closed.
-“The guy they abducted during the summer foothold.”
+“The astrophysicist they abducted during the summer foothold.”

 Young, remembering his neighbor climbing down a New York City fire escape with John Sheppard’s sidearm in his belt and the wind in his hair, wasn’t so sure about that.

-“Nick Rush dialed Atlantis from a Boston Public Library,” Sheppard said, smirking.
+“Nick Rush dialed Atlantis from a Boston Public Library.”
+Sheppard smirked, thinking along the same lines.

-“Right,” Carter said, glaring pointedly at him.
-“Because someone drew him a diagram of how to do it.”
+“Right.”
+Carter glared at him.
+“Because someone diagrammed how to do it.”

 “Volker has the gene,” Young pointed out.
 “At least one of them.
 That’s why the LA took him in the first place.”

-“The gene doesn’t make you a closet cryptography genius,” Carter said, the words slowing as she looked at Sheppard, her brow furrowed slightly, as though she were reassessing her opinion on the fly.
+“The gene doesn’t make you a closet cryptography genius,” Carter said, the words slowing as she looked at Sheppard.
+Her brow furrowed, as though she were reassessing her opinion on the fly.

 “No,” Young agreed.
 He looked Landry dead in the eyes.
 “The gene alone probably wouldn’t do that.”